TIMAMP/timamp/v2/readme.md

 # 3rd-Party libraries

-Most 3rd-party client libraries are managed through Bower, except for the Foundation library, which is a custom build.
+Most 3rd-party client libraries are managed through NPM, except for the Foundation library, which is a custom build.
 See below for more details.

-## Bower components
+## NPM components

 * __modernizr__
 * __fastclick__